Financing Options

 This option is best if:

-3. Paying in cash
+3. Paying for solar in cash

 This option is best if: